huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 So far we are able to prove the correctness of our program in some extent: by only using type notations of our functions to prove whether functions can be composed together while leaving the implementation alone.
 (But still a long way to do the [*formal verification*][3], the other tools would be Type theory, denotational/operational semantics, proof theory, etc).

-As you might remember, the functions between ***Set*** can be a surjection or  an injection or can be both in the same time.
+As you might remember, the functions between ***set*** can be a surjection or  an injection or can be both in the same time.
 In category theory, the morphisms has similar properties called epimorphism and monomorphism.

 An epimorphism in a category is a morphism *f*: *X*→*Y* that for all morphisms *g*<sub>1</sub> and *g*<sub>2</sub>: *Y*→*Z*:
 > *g*<sub>1</sub> ∘ *f* = *g*<sub>2</sub> ∘ *f* => *g*<sub>1</sub> = *g*<sub>2</sub>